SanneJolijn/Computing-similarity-between-DNA-sequences/README.md

 ## Acknowledgments

-- This program was inspired by the need to compare interval data sets in various research fields.
+- This program was inspired by the assignment created by Dr. Dragan Bosnacki.
 - Thanks to the developers of the Python programming language and the open-source libraries used in this project.